-Brandon Glossop, a veteran of the Princess Patricia's Canadian Light Infantry, based in Alberta, hopped on a plane in February to join the People's Protection Units (YPG) in their fight against ISIS.
+Brandon Glossop, a veteran of the Princess Patricia's Canadian Light Infantry based in Alberta, hopped on a plane in February to join the People's Protection Units (YPG) in its fight against ISIS.

 Since then, there's been little trace of the professionally trained soldier other than sporadic social media postings and one photo of Glossop popping up on a Sun article from the United Kingdom about a British teen joining the Kurdish rebel group.

-Sources close to Glossop and his Facebook page confirmed to VICE Canada that Brandon is still alive and on the front lines against IS, even taking the Kurdish fighting name "Zinar."
+Sources close to Glossop and his Facebook page, confirm to VICE Canada that Brandon is still alive and on the frontlines against IS, even taking the Kurdish fighting name "Zinar."

-A source close to Glossop said he's stationed on a remote YPG-controlled forward-operating base positioned against ISIS and that Glossop, but "couldn't [specify] where he was, but that [the YPG] are successfully pushing back ISIS in every town they go to."
+A source close to Glossop said he's stationed on a remote YPG controlled Forward Operating Base (FOB) positioned against ISIS and that Glossop, "couldn't say where he was, but that [the YPG] are successfully pushing back ISIS in every town they go to."

 Glossop is only the second former Canadian soldier to join Kurdish forces battling against the Islamic State.

-Fellow Afghan war vet Dillon Hillier joined the Peshmerga—the same Iraqi Kurds being trained by Canadian special forces operators—in December, before shortly returning in January.
+Fellow Afghan war vet Dillon Hillier joined the Peshmerga—the same Iraqi Kurds being trained by Canadian special forces operators—in late November, before shortly returning in January.

 VICE Canada reached out to YPG sources to confirm both Rosenberg and Glossop were alive and fighting with the armed Kurdish force, but have yet to receive a reply.